Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 You didn't even know when they started.

-The guy who is saying I didn't just raise it.
+The guy who was saying I didn't destroy them.

-I told you they were being implemented in successively, and they began in April.
+I told you they were being implemented successively and they began in April.

-I gave you the precise answer is going to be a good thing.
+I gave you the precise answer as the first time.

 Did you say August 7th?